1907 International Cross Country Championships

 The 1907 International Cross Country Championships took place on 23 March 1907.
 The race was held at the Glasgow Agricultural Society Show Grounds, Scotstoun in Glasgow, Scotland.
 It was the first year that athletes from France competed in the event.

-Race results, and medallists were published in the Glasgow Herald.
+Race results, and medalists were published in the Glasgow Herald.

 Participation

 According to an unofficial count, 56 athletes participated from five countries: